Brotherhood of Mutants: Battle of the Atom

-This version of the Brotherhood appeared in the Battle of the Atom event, first posing as a future X-Men team who wanted to send the past X-Men to their own time.
-Their true reasons, to prevent the past X-Men from suffering and dying in the future, were revealed, and they were soon at war against the present X-Men, the Uncanny X-Men, and the true Future X-Men.
-Their members include Xorn (the past Jean Grey, who had to wear a Xorn mask to limit her power), Charles Xavier II (the alleged son of the original Professor X and Mystique), Beast, Ice Thing (a semi-sentient ice construct created by the future Iceman), Molly Hayes, Deadpool, and Raze Logan (the son of Wolverine and Mystique, who first arrived disguised as Shadowcat).
-Some of the members of the Future Brotherhood died during the event, while some of them survived and remain living in the present.
+A future version of the Brotherhood of Mutants appears in the Battle of the Atom storyline, consisting of Xorn (Jean Grey), Charles Xavier II (the alleged son of Professor X and Mystique), Beast, Ice Thing (a semi-sentient ice construct created by Iceman), Molly Hayes, Deadpool, and Raze Logan (the son of Wolverine and Mystique).
+After Xorn is killed, it is revealed that all of the Brotherhood's other members - except for Raze Logan - were only working with the team due to Xavier's telepathic influence.
+With Xavier and Raze both subdued, the Brotherhood's members are returned to their home time period, while Xavier and Logan are left in the present and imprisoned.

-Although it appeared that all of the Brotherhood members had survived when they infiltrated Cyclops' new school, after the Brotherhood were defeated by the past-Jean Grey's mind powers, it is revealed that Xorn/Jean had been killed in their first appearance in the past, while all of the Brotherhood's other members- except for Raze Logan- were only working with the team due to the telepathic influence of Charles Xavier II.
-With Xavier II and Raze both subdued, the former Brotherhood were freed and returned to their home future while Charles Xavier II and Raze Logan are left in the present, locked in the prison's Cage.